 2. Harbor House Hotline Remains Open

-Harbor House Domestic Violence Shelter Hotline will remain open and staffed 24/7 for those who feel worried by a relationship or have concerns for friends or family during these times of crisis.
+Harbor House Domestic Violence Shelter Hotline remains open and staffed 24/7 for those who feel worried by a relationship or have concerns for friends or family.
 Please call 316-263-6000

 3. Supportive Services for Veteran Families